Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Approach

-\begin{remark}[Is the time-varying importance weight equivalent to standard propensity score on $(x,t)$?]
-One may be inclined to consider whether the development above remains meaningful if we define a new random variable $z \equiv (x,t)$ with a corresponding distribution $p(z) \equiv p_t(x) p(t)$.
-However, doing so is not useful for estimating $\E_{x \sim p_T(x)} \sbr{\ell(x)}$ because our objective~\cref{eq:omega_t_T} involves conditioning on a particular time $T$. \end{remark}
+\begin{remark}[Is the time-varying propensity score equivalent to standard propensity score on $(x,t)$?]
+We can define a new random variable $z \equiv (x,t)$ with a corresponding distribution $p(z) \equiv p_t(x) p(t)$.
+However, doing so is not useful for estimating $\E_{x \sim p_T(x)} \sbr{\ell(x)}$ because our objective~\cref{eq:omega_t_T} involves conditioning on a particular time $T$ (see also \cref{sec:compare_prop-drift} for numerical comparison). \end{remark}

-We again need to estimate this score using samples from our dataset $D$.
-To do so, we will consider two models for $p_t(x)$.